gearbeagel/FEPsino/frontend/README.md

 1. Added favicon and changed the title of the page.
 2. Fixed the issue when logging in with a new user, the page was not redirecting to the home page.
 3. Redesigned the profile page.
-4. Centered the icon in the nav, remove the home icon.
+4. Centered the icon in the nav, removed the home icon.
 5. Added log out button in the profile.
-6. Removed the ability to bet in the Dice Game, since the value is preset.

 ## Refactoring Changes